 This dish works great over rice, which is how I have it pictured but it would work equally well with pasta, creamed cauliflower or mashed potatoes.

 I offer it to you as part of my 2-fer series where you prepare one major meal then have a second way to serve a part of it for a completely different flavor profile.

 I make my chicken salad with the addition of dried cranberries and a handful of chopped nuts.
 I prefer walnuts, but you can use pecans, pistachios or even sunflower seeds too.
 It’s not your average chicken salad for sandwiches….
-Its much more filling!
-Buy a really nice flavorful loaf of bread that you can slice just before serving for this amped up chicken salad—it’s worthy of it!
+It is much more filling!
+Buy a really nice flavorful loaf of bread that you can slice just before serving for this amped-up chicken salad—it’s worthy of it!